Introduction to MySQL User Permissions

 Examples of MySQL User Permissions

-Let us elaborate some examples and query commands to show the MySQL User Permissions in the server:
+Let us elaborate on some examples and query commands to show the MySQL User Permissions in the server:

 CREATE USER 'testuser'@'localhost' IDENTIFIED BY 'userpassword';